zama-ai/kms/blockchain/simulator/README.md

 # Contract Execution Tool

-This tool allows you to execute and query smart contracts.
+This tool allows you to execute and query smart contracts on the KMS blockchain.
 It provides a command-line interface (CLI) for interacting with a blockchain network and associated services.

 ## Prerequisites

 - Rust (ensure you have Rust installed on your system)
-- A running KMS-blockchain, two options here
+- A running KMS-blockchain, KMS connector and KMS core.
+There are two options:
     - Either starts a centralized or threshold instance with the docker-compose files at the root of this repository,
-        - `docker compose -vvv -f docker-compose-kms-base.yml -f docker-compose-kms-centralized.yml build` for the centralised case and `docker compose -vvv -f docker-compose-kms-base.yml -f docker-compose-kms-threshold.yml build` for the threshold case,  at the root of the repository.
+        - `docker compose -vvv -f docker-compose-kms-base.yml -f docker-compose-kms-centralized.yml build` for the centralized case and `docker compose -vvv -f docker-compose-kms-base.yml -f docker-compose-kms-threshold.yml build` for the threshold case,  at the root of the repository.
+          - By default the command uses the pre-built docker images from `ghrc.io`.
+          - If you want to build the docker images locally, set the environment variable `DOCKER_BUILD_TEST_SIMULATOR=1`.
+Building all images takes around 20 minutes.
-        - Followed by `docker compose -vvv -f docker-compose-kms-base.yml -f docker-compose-kms-centralized.yml up`  for the centralised case and `docker compose -vvv -f docker-compose-kms-base.yml -f docker-compose-kms-threshold.yml up` for the threshold case,  at the root of the repository.
+        - Followed by `docker compose -vvv -f docker-compose-kms-base.yml -f docker-compose-kms-centralized.yml up`  for the centralized case and `docker compose -vvv -f docker-compose-kms-base.yml -f docker-compose-kms-threshold.yml up` for the threshold case,  at the root of the repository.
         Side note: Ensure that the following is present in an `.env` file at the root of the repository:
         ```
         MINIO_ROOT_USER=admin